 Review the terms on your contracts, for both clients and vendors.

 The key is to make sure you get paid first before you pay so you won’t be dipping into your cash on hand (buffer).
 Sure, vendors want to get paid, and you understand their situation, but it’s never a good thing to have longer terms for your clients than you have from your vendors.

 What happens here is that you either go in the red, or you finance vendor payments.

-Of course, financing vendor payments is not always a bad option but don’t make it the norm.
+Of course, financing vendor payments and taking out small business loans is not always a bad option but don’t make it the norm.
 Only consider this if on-hand cash is really slim.